How to Avoid Festival Toilets in 5 Simple Ways in 2026

 FAQ about camping toilets

-How to pee at a festival?
+How do I pee at a festival?

-I’ve been to few festivals where they’d set up a urinal for women, and give out disposable she wees.
+I’ve been to a few festivals where they’d set up a urinal for women, and give out disposable she wees.
 Good idea for some, including me, but I know some female friends I was with had trouble with stage fright, and not making a mess.

 No one wants to be covered in pee at a festival, even if it’s their own.